asrcpq/tttz/README.md

 ## Features

-* Focus on 1v1 network combat(ai use the same interface as human), optimized for high latency environment
+* Focus on 1v1 network combat(ai use the same interface as human), optimized for slow connections.

-* Responsive and minimalist. zero-gravity, event-blocking.
+* Responsive and minimalist(xterm is recommended for its low input latency)

-* Optimized attack rules, including immobile twist check, all-spin bonus and twist combo multiplier.
+* Optimized attack rules, including immobile twist(and mini-twist) check, all-twist bonus and twist combo multiplier.
-These rules further encourage fancy attack patterns and challenge current AI implementations.
+These rules further encourage skillful attack patterns and challenge current AI implementations.

 * Replay is automatically saved.
 KPP, APP and PPS are computed by replayer.

 ## Default Keybind

-* hjkl/arrow key: Move
+* h/l or Left/Right: Move

+* j/k or down/up: sonic/hard drop(no soft drop)

 * H/L: move until fail